Giveth/milestonetracker/README.md

     function milestoneCompleted(uint _idMilestone)

-At this point, the reviewer o`f this milestone can approve or disapprove the miles by calling:
+At this point, the reviewer o`f this milestone can approve or reject the miles by calling:

     function approveMilestone(uint _idMilestone)

-    function disapproveMilestone(uint _idMilestone)
+    function rejectMilestone(uint _idMilestone)

 If during the `reviewTime` of the milestone, the `reviewer` didn't say nothing, the milestone will be considered approved and the recipent can call.